 Advances in technology have changed the face of PRO assessment, increasing the number of administration options available.
-Multiple methods of self-report administration currently exist, and the different methods may have different effects on the quality of the data.
-Although the different administration methods provide more options for researchers and clinicians, the different methods of administration require different skills and resources of people being asked to respond to the questionnaire; this means that the choice of method of administration may result in differing levels of respondent burden.
-Several factors may account for differences in data quality across methods of administration: impersonality of the method, cognitive burden on the respondent, ability to establish the legitimacy of the reasons for which patients or others are even being asked to complete a questionnaire, control over the questionnaires, and communication style.
-Thus, when users are deciding on one (or more) appropriate methods of administration for a given PRO, they must give these factors due consideration.
+Multiple methods of self-report administration currently exist, and the different methods may have different effects on the quality of the data.126 While the different administration methods provide more options for researchers and clinicians, the different methods of administration require different skills and resources of the participant and consequently may result in differing levels of participant burden.126 A number of factors may account for differences in data quality across methods of administration, including the impersonality of the method, cognitive burden on the participant, ability to establish the legitimacy of the study, control over the questionnaires, and communication style.126 Thus, these factors must be considered when deciding upon the appropriate method of administration for a given PRO.

 Historically, paper-and-pencil administration served as the primary method of PRO assessment.
-Many PROs were originally developed with the intention of paper-based administration, but they may be (and typically are) amenable to an electronic-based administration.
-Paper-and-pencil remains a widely used PRO administration method, with its primary advantage being cost-effectiveness in situations in which there are few mailing and follow-up costs.
-However, the paper-and-pencil method has disadvantages.
-For example, it may require that a person's responses be manually entered into a database for scoring purposes, raising the possibility of data entry errors that threaten the integrity of the results.
-Similarly, the need for manual data entry and scoring can be time-intensive.
-Although the availability of optical mark recognition and optical character recognition allow for scanning of paper-and-pencil PROs, this process still requires an extra step on the part of staff and may limit the acceptability of paper-and-pencil administration for purposes in which timely scoring and interpretation is important.
+As such, many PROs were originally developed with the intention of paper-based administration, but may be amenable to an electronic-based administration.139 Paper-and-pencil remains a widely used PRO administration method, with its primary advantage being cost-effectiveness.
+However, the paper-and-pencil method is not without its disadvantages.
+For example, it typically requires that a participant's responses be manually entered into a database for scoring purposes, raising the possibility of data entry errors that threaten the integrity of the results.
+Similarly, the need for manual data entry and scoring can also be time-intensive.
+This may limit the acceptability of paper-and-pencil administration for purposes in which timely scoring and interpretation is of importance.
+Finally, paper-based PROs are less likely to provide structured data in EHRs, limiting their usefulness in tracking patient progress over time or influencing change in care plans and, consequently, health outcomes.